Sudhanshu4909/Helmet-Detection-YoloV8/README.md

 * YOLOv8 model training and evaluation
 * Image, video, and batch inference support
 * REST API deployment with FastAPI
-* Deployment-ready for Hugging Face Spaces or cloud servers
-* Modular and production-friendly project structure

 ---